Frequently Asked Questions (FAQ)

 Does every player get to play in every game?

-In the Intramural ("In-Town") Divisions (Mites, Cadets, Juniors, High School), there is a mandatory minimum amount of playing time that each player must receive in each game.
+In the Intramural ("In-Town") Divisions (Mini-Mites, Mites, Cadets, Juniors, High School), there is a mandatory minimum amount of playing time that each player must receive in each game.
 The only variable in this rule is the number of players a coach has to participate in a given game at game time.
 CYBL goes to great lengths to assure this rule is followed by all coaches.

 Travel Team playing time is assigned at the discretion of each team coach.
 One of the major objectives in Travel Team play is to win games, and playing time will be assigned accordingly.